backwardstruck/AndroidPhotosUI/README.md

 # AndroidPhotosUI

-1. Import into Android Studio as existing Android studio project
+1. Import into Android Studio as existing Android studio project (at leve above app folder)
 2. Sync if needed
 3. Run